The 2018 Mental Health and Wellbeing in Scotland’s Schools conference: Sharing ideas, experiences and good practice

 Billy Watson, Chief Executive, SAMH

-Led by SAMH and our Chair, David Cameron, this open forum will ask delegates at each roundtable to discuss some of the key questions raised throughout the morning sessions
+Led by SAMH and our Chair, David Cameron, this open forum will ask delegates at each roundtable to discuss some of the key questions raised throughout the session, including:

 “Creating a culture of Wellbeing in Schools – a strategy”

-Interactive session showcasing George Heriot’s ‘Love Your Mind’ campaign – sharing the approaches, lesson plans, activities and teaching materials that George Heriot’s have used to provide their students with a better understanding of emotional wellbeing.
+Interactive session showcasing George Heriot’s ‘Love Your Mind’ campaign – sharing the approaches, activities and materials that George Heriot’s have used to provide their students with a better understanding of emotional wellbeing.

 Anne Connor, Head of S6, George Heriot’s School & students from George Heriot’s

 This interactive session, led by a number of the Commissioners from The Youth Commission on Mental Health Services, will explore what young people have to say about child and adolescent mental health services and how they can be improved.

 Billy Watson joined SAMH (Scottish Association for Mental Health), Scotland’s largest mental health charity, as Chief Executive in November 2008.
 He has led SAMH through two ambitious strategies which has seen the organisation work to reposition mental health as one of the leading causes in Scotland; delivering award winning campaigns, national behaviour change programmes and community support services all across Scotland which continue to deliver high quality outcomes for the individuals who need it most.
 SAMH’s future areas of focus include care, workplace, wellbeing and therapeutic; all underpinned by a determination to end mental health stigma and discrimination.